Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 We also enable --quantMode GeneCounts, which instructs STAR to generate preliminary per-gene read counts that will later help verify the library’s strandness.
 The output of this step includes aligned BAM files, gene count summaries, and STAR logs, all stored in the MS_microglia_STAR_aligned directory and ready for downstream quantification and differential expression analysis.

+This command aligns trimmed RNA-seq reads to the reference genome using STAR and produces sorted BAM files and gene-level count summaries for each sample.

 ```
 module load STAR/2.7.3a-GCCcore-6.4.0
 IDX="/scratch/leuven/377/vsc37707/Bioinfo_course_scratch/Ref_genome"